Papierjaeger/yane/README.md

 YANE maintains a **population of genomes** (neural networks) and evolves them over time:

 1. A genome is selected from the population and evaluated with a user-defined fitness function
-2. Fitter genomes reproduce via tournament selection, producing offspring through mutation
+2. Fitter genomes produce offspring through mutation (tournament selection used when the unevaluated pool is exhausted)
 3. The population evolves until a target fitness is reached

 Mutations can modify:
-- Network structure (add/remove nodes and connections)
+- Network structure (add/remove nodes)
 - Node parameters (bias, activation function, input index)
-- Connection weights
 - **Mutation rates themselves** — rates self-adapt over time (meta-evolution)

 Supported activation functions: `Linear`, `Sigmoid`, `Tanh`, `ReLU`, `Binary`